massimocandela/rpki-validator/README.md

     })
 ```

-The parameter `verbose` defines the amount of information provided as result.
+The parameter `verbose` defines the amount of information provided as a result.

 If `verbose` is `false` or missing, the result will be one of:
 * `true` - if rpki valid